Yoyiberto/KinIn_documentation/docs/Modules/JacobianFunctions.md

         so3mat=> omgmat);
 END_PROGRAM
 ```
-Extracts the exponential coordinates from a given rotation matrix
 ## fastInverseTransform
 Inverts a Transformation matrix using its properties for efficiency avoiding normal matrix inversion.
 ```